Elzawawy/tic-tac-toe-android/README.md

 - The Screens can be much improved especially the main window.
 - Why didn't I write a single comment back in 2017?
 Add comments man!.
+- Add String literals to strings resources instead of hardcoding them into classes.